Cortland Onion (Organic F1 Hybrid 105 Days)

 Uniform globe-shaped bulbs have thick copper-colored skin and slender necks for easy drying and long storage.
-Developed by the breeders of some of the best storage onions available.
+The Cortland Onion was developed by the breeders of some of the best storage onions available.
 High resistance to Fusarium basal rot and pink root.

 Please note that germination rates for alliums (onions/shallots/chives/leeks) decline rapidly.
 We strongly encourage you to purchase new seed each growing season.